WatsonDevCloud/HelloWorld/README.md

-# HelloWorld
+# Watson HelloWorld Lab

-Hello World example for InterConnect2015
+###InterConnect 2015 Watson developer cloud course.

+See the docs directory for more info.